Moroccan-Inspired Cauliflower Soup

 - 1 teaspoon cumin

 - ½ teaspoon ground coriander

 - 6 cups less-sodium chicken or vegetable broth

 - Sour cream or crème fraiche to serve

-- Chopped parsley or cilantro to serve, optional
+- Fresh parsley or cilantro leaves to serve, optional

 - You can transfer the vegetables and broth in batches to a food processor or blender and puree, transferring them to another pot or serving bowl as the batches becomes smooth (don’t over fill either the food processor or blender with hot contents – they can cause the top to pop off and dangerous splattering, so make sure to take your time).
 Combine all of the batches before serving so they all have the same level of flavor and texture.
 If you have an immersion blender (a very useful tool), you can puree the soup right in the blender.
 However you puree the soup, you can decide to leave the texture as smooth or bumpy as you like.